| Safe Haskell | Safe-Inferred |

 quickCheck (withDiscardRatio 10 p)

-to fail up to 10 times per successful test.
+will allow p to fail up to 10 times per successful test.

 withMaxShrinks ∷ Testable prop ⇒ Int → prop → Property Source #